devmarissa/Summoners/README.md

 - Completing unethical quests
 - Killing friendly NPCs

 ## Summoning
+In order to get entities to fight for you and your guild in combat,
 ### Ritual

 ### Time/Weather Specific Rituals

 ## Quests

 ### Karmic Impact

 ## Lore Detailing